mono/md-website/help/faq.md

 ### Can I import my Visual Studio 2K5+ project into MonoDevelop?

-MonoDevelop can open, manipulate and save MSBuild-based projects directly in mopst cases.
+MonoDevelop can open, manipulate and save MSBuild-based projects directly in most cases.
 In fact, since MonoDevelop 2.0 the default project format has been VS2008-style MSBuild projects, but VS2005 and VS1010 formats are also handled.

 ### I added an assembly to the GAC, why doesn't it appear in the assemblies list when I try to add a reference in a MonoDevelop project?